 Butter a 20cm cake tin and line the bottom with baking parchment, pre heat the oven to 190˚C.

 Make the crumble toping by mixing all the ingredients together it resembles crumbs and set aside.

-Toss the fruit in the sugar and set aside.
+Toss the fruit in the sugar and set aside to mingle.